That-Cool-Coder/dotfiles/README.md

 # dotfiles

-Config and setup stuff for Arch systems
+Config and setup stuff for Arch systems.
+I have no idea if this is a "proper" dotfiles but it works.

 Run stuff in `scripts/` from the root directory of this repo.